10 Gift Ideas for Nursing Home Residents

-One welcomed pastime at any skilled nursing facility is the music from volunteers who perform for the residents.
-The songs invoke a variety of reactions ranging from those who sing along, wave their arms, clap to the music or just nod their heads.
-In a few cases, some get up and dance to the tunes.
+One welcomed pastime at any skilled nursing facility is the music from volunteers who perform for the residents who sing along, wave their arms, clap to the music, or nod their heads.
+Some even get up and dance to the tunes.

-Musicians in the area give freely of their time, rewarded by the joy the residents express during their visits.
-On Thursdays, guitarist Chris plays at three different times during the day and sings individually to others.
-Sam and Pat of Two-R-More sing Country and Bluegrass Music to entertain the residents.
-Gospel singer, Gigi Burgess makes time in her monthly schedule to sing favorites and provide hugs to the audience.
+Musicians in the area come in to entertain the residents.
+Guitarist Chris plays at three different times on Thursdays and sings individually to those confined to their rooms.
+Country Music singers, Sam and Pat and Gospel singer Gigi Burgess make time in their monthly schedule to sing favorite songs and provide hugs to the audience.

 Beauty Salon Certificates

 What do seniors do with their time?
-Besides playing Bingo, jigsaw puzzles and working on word games, seniors like to look out of the windows.
-My ninety-five year old auntie says she likes to watch traffic and count cars.
-To battle depression that goes with the transition from independent living to being in a facility, the psychologist recommended putting a bird feeder in view of her window.
+Besides playing bingo, working on jigsaw puzzles and word games, seniors like to enjoy the outdoors.
+My ninety-five-year-old auntie says she likes to sit by the window and watch traffic and count cars.
+To battle depression that goes with the transition from independent living to being in a facility, the psychologist recommended putting a bird feeder outside her window.

-She often speaks about the birds that land on the feeder and the names she gives to them.
+She often speaks about the birds that land on the feeder and she even names them.
 Volunteers at the facility fill up the bird feeder when it needs more food as long as we provide the bird seed.
-Sam's and Costco sell a forty pound bag of National Audubon brand bird food for less than twenty dollars.
+Sam's and Costco sell a forty-pound bag of National Audubon bird food for less than twenty dollars.
 This lasts a long time and provides hours of visual enjoyment.

 One of the best ways to provide comfort and a touch of home is to invite the Visiting Dog's Association to visit your family members.
 It is amazing to watch the expressions of joy when seniors make contact with a well-trained, friendly canine.